ARTICLES / Press Releases

 English Language Proficiency Assessments for California (ELPAC) Team

-February 01, 2019, Sacramento, CA, Reginald Grant, MSEd was again selected for the State of California English Language Proficiency Assessments for California (ELPAC) Team.
+February 01, 2020, Sacramento, CA, Reginald Grant, MSEd has again been selected for the State of California English Language Proficiency Assessments for California (ELPAC) Team.
 From a pool of about 275,000 teachers, approximately 40 highly qualified educators are selected to participate in the development program.
 This team works on the Standards setting for the English Language Proficiency Assessments for California (ELPAC).
 The summative assessment for all English Language Students.
 The event is hosted by The Sacramento County Office of Education (SCOE) and Educational Testing Service (ETS), the developers of the standardized test.
 This is the second time Mr. Grant has been selected to work on a statewide exam, in 2011 he was on the California High School Exit Exam (CASEE) Review Team.

 Grant is considered a leading expert on Reaching and Teaching African American and other urban youth.
 A certificated English teacher, since 2002 teaching urban youth, English Language Learners and international ESL students.
 Has a Master’s in Education, Curriculum, and Instruction with an emphasis in Teaching English to Speakers of Other Languages (TESOL).
 A former NFL player for the New York Jets, he also finds time to serve on several boards of national organizations working with youth.
 Including the NAAAA presenters of the “Watkins Award” for scholar-athletes, Powers Women’s Network and the GCUMM, General Commission on United Methodist Men.